qvantel/nerd/README.md

 - Series:
   - Endpoint: `/api/v1/series`
   - Method: GET
-  - Returns: An array of `types.BriefSeries` objects and a 200 if successful, a `types.APIError` object and a 500 if not
+  - Returns: An array of `types.BriefSeries` objects and a 200 if successful, a `types.SimpleRes` object and a 500 if not
   - Sample response:
 ```json
 [